gabriel01913/GabrielToonShader/Manual/GTShader_Manual.md

 # Shadow Mask

-This option will enable/disable the shadow mask texture.
+"Is Face?" option, in the configuration section, will enable/disable the shadow mask texture.

 When you make the shadows a harsh change without blend, artificats can appear, and the face is the most commum place to this to happen.